What Is a CDL?

 - Blood Pressure: The maximum allowable blood pressure is 160/100.
 It’s acceptable to use medication to lower your blood pressure.

-- Diabetes: Diabetics are not permitted to drive trucks if the illness is controlled through insulin injections, but they are permitted if it’s controlled through diet and/or medication.
+- Diabetes: Diabetics are not permitted to drive trucks if you need insulin injections.
+You can be allowed if your illness is controlled through diet and/or medication.
 Maximum blood sugar is 200.

 - Cardiovascular issues: Drivers must submit to a stress test and provide a doctor’s note that you can drive a commercial motor vehicle with no restrictions.